 Raymond Deane brings a Western European training to what would seem a distinctly Irish sensibility.
 The musical processes that change by degree over the course of each piece, and the subtlety of change within them, give his music its staying power...
 Music satisfying in its formed integrity and tonal sensitivity... that is worth getting to know.

 Raymond Deane was born in Co Galway, on the west coast of Ireland, on 27 January 1953.
 From 1963 he lived in Dublin, where he studied at University College Dublin, graduating in 1974.
 He was a founding member of the Association of Young Irish Composers, and won numerous awards as a pianist.

 He subsequently studied in Basle with Gerald Bennett, in Cologne with Karlheinz Stockhausen, and in Berlin with Isang Yun.

 He was artistic director of the first two RTÉ Living Music Festivals (Dublin 2002/2004), showcasing the music of Luciano Berio and contemporary French music respectively.
 He was awarded a Doctorate in Composition by the National University of Ireland (Maynooth) in 2005.
 He has been a member of Aosdána, the government-sponsored academy of artists, since 1986.

-In 1992 he published Death of a Medium, a novel (Odell & Adair), and he continues to publish essays and articles on culture and politics in (for example) the Journal of Music, Irish Left Review, Enclave Review, and Electronic Intifada.
+In 1992 he published Death of a Medium, a novel (Odell & Adair), and in 2014 In My Own Light, a memoir (Liffey Press).
+He regularly publishes articles on culture and politics in various print and online outlets.

 Raymond Deane is based in Dublin and spends part of the year in Fürth (Bavaria).